-At age 25 survey, we also asked you if we could add to the survey data, some information held by the National Health Service (NHS) about your health such as visits to the doctor, nurse or midwife, hospital attendance or admission and the dates of these visits, health diagnoses or conditions, medicines, surgical procedures or other treatments you have received.
+At the Age 25 Survey, we also asked you if we could add to the survey data, some information held by the National Health Service (NHS) about your health such as visits to the doctor, nurse or midwife, hospital attendance or admission and the dates of these visits, health diagnoses or conditions, medicines, surgical procedures or other treatments you have received.

 We are now starting to get some information about your health.
 For example, we have already added some information from your hospital records.

 For those of you in England, NHS Digital hold all hospital admissions and outcomes data from the Hospital Episode Statistics (HES) dataset, and we have linked this information for individual participants in the study, who have consented to this.
-We will make this linked information available to researchers via the UK Data Service under restricted access arrangements.
+We will make this linked information available to researchers under restricted access arrangements.

 For those of you in Scotland and Wales, your medical records are held by the Information Services Division (ISD) of NHS Scotland and NHS Wales.
 As very few of you live in Scotland and Wales, we do not plan to link this data at present.

 These records, combined with information you’ve given us during the surveys, will allow researchers to look in greater detail at what affects your health, including the factors that prevent or contribute to poor health, and how your health can affect other aspects of your life.
 This will help policymakers improve services for you and other generations.

 – Information added from economic records